tapfortap/Documentation/ios/api.md

   onAdWasDismissed: (void (^)(TFTInterstitial *interstitial))dismissedAdBlock;
 ```

-Creates an instance of TFTInterstitial and starts loading a Break interstitial with the provided delegate.
+Creates an instance of TFTInterstitial and starts loading a Break interstitial with the provided blocks.

-**Parameters**

-  - _delegate_ - A delegate.

 **Return Value**